azens1995/learning-github-actions/README.md

 - access to the file system
 - each step runs in its own process

-i. uses
+    1. uses
         - identifier an action to use
         - defines the location of that action

-ii. run
+    2. run
         - runs commands in the virtual environment's shell

-iii. name
+    3. name
         - an optional identifier for the step